leo-bauer/personal_website2/research.md

 * [Predicting Fact-Checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.

-* [Mediation in Self-Determination Disputes Dataset](/mediation): A data project on mediation events in self-determination disputes.

 * [Scraping the Archive of German Far-Right Weekly Junge Freiheit](/jf): A webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.